jogomez97/jogomez97/README.md

 - 👋 Hi, I’m @jogomez97
-- 👀 I’m interested in Data Engineering, Machine Learning, DevOps and Cloud.
+- 👀 Data Engineer @ Glovo
-- 🌱 I’m currently learning AWS, dbt and Airflow
+- 🌱 dbt advocate and data geek
-- 📫 Reach me by email: jgomez@salleurl.edu!
+- 📫 Reach me by email: jo_gomez97@hotmal.com!

 <!---
 jogomez97/jogomez97 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.